mabiesen/HauntedHouseGame-JS/README.md

 Included at the top of each page is a display of mouse coordinates.
 Coordinates for game clicks were calculated based off of the page layout in most instances.
 Being new to Javascript I am uncertain whether this was the correct reference to use to insure all users can see the code.
 I left the coordinates on the page during game creation and opted to leave them on in case I wanted to add more rooms or clickable objects to the game as it makes for an easy reference.

 One may note the use of local storage for variables.
 Initially the game was created with multiple HTML pages and I attempted to use local storage to make variables accessible from all pages(I ended up creating cookies instead).
-I realized late in the project that it would be more efficient(from my perspective) to use just one html page and alter the images on the screen.
+I realized later in the project that it would be more efficient(from my limited perspective) to use just one html page and alter the images on the screen.
 I used local storage the second time around as a test of basic functionality and was successful.
 I retained usage as it did not hinder functionality of the code and offered protection against accidentally altering variables.

+Potential Reforms for code:
+-Review commonly used variables and determine whether efficiency demands global or local scope -The modal dialogue can be improved.
+Currently using setTimeout on proceeding code to allow dialogue to be seen.
+-Consolidate the use of Jquery.
+Currently, both Javascript and Jquery methods are used randomly -Change location of countdown timer currently located at top of page with coordinates listings.
+-There is a portion of jquery code that abuses the ability to add markup to HTML.
+Revise js, css, and HTML out of principle.
+-change attributes of modal dialogue css